Sales remain brisk as demand continues

 The market is busier than in any year since 2007.
 In the first nine months of 2021, HMRC estimate that more than 1.2 million homes changed hands, 47% higher than the long-term UK average (2010–2019) and just 50,000 fewer than the same period in 2007.
 On average, there is now only 2.2 months’ worth of stock available in the UK, compared to four months’ stock in 2019 (TwentyCi).

-Six areas in the Thames Valley, Berkshire, Oxfordshire and Buckinghamshire have seen more than one in every 20 homes change hands over the past year.
-The average annual rate of housing stock turnover in the area as a whole is 4.6%.
+Cheshire East is the most active housing market in the North West and North Wales, seeing more than one in every 20 homes changing hands over the past year.
+The average annual rate of stock turnover in the area as a whole is 4.0%.

 On the up

-The average price of a property has increased significantly during the past year, a number of localities experiencing double-digit annual price growth.
-Agents anticipate price growth will moderate over the coming months to more sustainable levels, with predicted growth of 3.0% in the South East during 2022 (Zoopla).
-According to Dataloft, the annual increase in the average property price in the region is £28,700.
+The average price of a property has increased significantly during the past year, many localities experiencing double-digit annual price growth.
+Agents anticipate price growth will moderate over the coming months to more sustainable levels, with predicted growth of 4.0% in the North West and 3.0% in Wales during 2022 (Zoopla).
+According to Dataloft, the annual increase in the average property price in the North West is £21,500, with the average property price in Wales up by £21,600.

 COP26 focused attention on the environment and energy efficiency.
 An Energy Performance Certificate (EPC) is needed whenever a property is built, sold, or rented.
 While 90% of new build properties achieve the highest A or B rating, just 1 in 14 resale properties currently reach that grade, although 60% could with improvements.
 Upgrading could prove lucrative; resale properties rated A/B currently attract a 13% price premium (based on £psf), compared to those properties with the average D rating1.

-Properties for sale in the Thames Valley, Berkshire, Oxfordshire and Buckinghamshire regions of the UK
+Properties for sale in the North West and North Wales regions of the UK

 As property prices continue to rise and the UK hits a record number of sales for autumn, sell your property with experts in the property industry this winter.
 Contact your local Guild Member today.